Next: Modify Macros, Up: Generalized Variables [Contents][Index]

 Most of these have directly corresponding “set” functions, like

-, or goto-char
+use-local-map for current-local-map, or goto-char

 sequences of code when they are used with setf

-((narrow-to-region x (point-max))
+((narrow-to-region x (point-max)) in this case).

-(substring subplace n [m])
+(substring subplace n [m]),

 where subplace is itself a valid generalized variable whose